 This video is embedded using YouTube's enhanced Privacy mode, which blocks YouTube cookies until you actively click to play the video.
 By clicking the play button, you consent to YouTube placing cookies on your device, which may also be used to analyze user behavior for market research and marketing purposes.
 For more information about YouTube's use of cookies, please see Google's Cookie Policy at https://policies.google.com/technologies/types?hl=de.

 The recognition of his artwork motivates him.
-For example, his Corona memorial “It is like it is” the CREO Prize 2021 .
+For example, his Corona memorial "It is like it is" the CREO Prize in 2021 .

-His current installation “Broken/(Un)Broken” , which draws attention to the worldwide suffering of oppressed, tortured, and often murdered women and girls, is also receiving a large and predominantly positive response.
+His current installation, "Broken/(Un)Broken,"which draws attention to the worldwide suffering of oppressed, tortured, and often murdered women and girls, is also receiving a large and predominantly positive response.
 It confirms for him that he can make a difference with his art.

 Owner and Managing Director of Kunstplaza .
 Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
 Graduated with a degree in web design from university (2008).
 Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
 Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.